Flyers in Japanese

-Founded in 1962, Catalyst is the leading nonprofit organization with a mission to expand opportunities for women and business globally.
-With operations in the United States, Canada, Europe, India, Australia, and Japan, and more than 800 member organizations, Catalyst is the trusted resource for research, information, and advice about women at work.
+Founded in 1962, Catalyst is the leading nonprofit organization accelerating progress for women through workplace inclusion.
+With operations in the United States, Canada, Europe, India, Australia, and Japan, and more than 800 supporting organizations, Catalyst is the trusted resource for research, information, and advice about women at work.
 Catalyst annually honors exemplary organizational initiatives that promote women’s advancement with the Catalyst Award.

 What does “Catalyst” mean?